ronjouch/dailygrooves/README.md

 [![DailyGrooves screenshot](https://github.com/ronjouch/dailygrooves/raw/master/dailygrooves_screenshot.png)](http://www.dailygrooves.org/)

-Technically, it is a tiny Python2.7 Google App Engine app serving a single static page displaying a new playlist everyday.
-Each day a new playlist is created by a cron job that fires a Task that crawls a list of sources for embedded/linked videos, shuffles them, and inserts them into a YouTube playlist via the Python API.
+Technically, it is a tiny Python2.7 Google App Engine app serving a single static page displaying a YouTube playlist iframe.
+Each day, a new playlist is created by a GAE cron job firing a Task that crawls a list of sources for embedded/linked videos, shuffles them, and inserts them into a YouTube playlist via the Python API.

-## Usage & Installation
+## Usage / Installation

 If you do not want to use [my DailyGrooves instance](http://www.dailygrooves.org/), you can roll your own: